Each spring, the Island’s grounds thaw. The grass turns green once again, the the trees and ground are full of life.

 Old Westbury Gardens

-Old Westbury Gardens is open for the 2019 season on Saturday, April 20.
+Old Westbury Gardens opens for the season on April 1.

 Planting Fields Arboretum State Historic Park

 This popular arboretum and state park covers more than 400 acres in the Village of Upper Brookville.
 The former estate of insurance magnate William Robertson Coe Standard Oil heiress Mai Rogers Coe, it houses the former residence (Coe Hall) as well as a horticulturist’s dream of trimmings.
 A pair of greenhouses, the Main Greenhouse and Camellia Greenhouse, are two popular spots.
-Depending on the season, guests can spot Easter lilies, chrysanthemums and coleus in the Main Greenhouse, and Camellia Greenhouse lays claim to the largest collection camellias under glass in then Northeast from December through March 31.
+Depending on the season, guests can spot Easter lilies, chrysanthemums and coleus in the Main Greenhouse.
 A sensory garden invites guests of all ages and abilities to experience florals in any and every way they can through the five senses.
 Planting Fields is open every day from 9 a.m.
 5 p.m.
 The greenhouses are open daily from 10 a.m. to 4 p.m.

 Sunken Forest on Fire Island

 This rare maritime forest sits beyond a second set of dunes close to the Atlantic Ocean.
 Listed as imperiled by The Nature Conservancy, Sunken Forest is covered by 200-year-old trees, which twist around one another.
 The understory, covered in leaves, vines and freshwater bogs, is home to white-tailed deer, birds and a variety of reptiles and amphibians.